The Building Permit Process

 For large commercial projects with Development Permit implications, a pre-application meeting with staff from our Building Inspection and Planning Departments can be arranged to provide further information including an estimate of the permit processing time.

-Building permits are only issued when:
+Building Permits may be issued when:

 The application remains active for 6 months from application date.
-Once a permit is issued, it remains valid for up to two years, only if: The first inspection is completed within 6 months from permit issue date, or; The work is not suspended or discontinued for more than one year
+Once a permit is issued, it remains valid for up to two years subject to the following requirements: